 Yes, there are postdoctoral fellowship positions available annually.
 Currently, there are pediatric and adult post-doctoral positions available in neuropsychology in the Department of Psychiatry and Neurology.
 Two postdoctoral fellowships in Autism are also available, and one postdoctoral position is available in Adult Health Psychology.
 Others that may be available, depending on funding for the 2021-22 year, include Integrated Care and Pediatric Pain.

 What benefits are included?
 Are spouses and children included?

 Interns receive a stipend which will be at least $25,000 for the 2019-20 training year.
 Benefits offered at no cost to interns include: health insurance for the intern and family members, life insurance, disability insurance, malpractice coverage, vision and dental insurance and on- campus parking.
 This package of benefits, fully funded by the internship program, is worth up to $10,500.
 Each intern is appointed to the House Staff of Indiana University School of Medicine and is entitled to nine paid university holidays and an additional 15 paid time off (PTO) Days as part of the training year.
 Three professional days are also included as part of the internship program.

 How many internship positions are available?

 A total of eight internship positions in five tracks are available for the 2022-2023 year.
-Three positions will be in the Autism Track, two positions in the Child/ Pediatric Track one position in the Adult Health Psychology, one position in the Integrated Care Track, and one position in the Pediatric Neuropsychology track.
+One position will be in the Autism Track, three positions in the Child/ Pediatric Track, two positions in the Adult Health Track, one position in the Integrated Care Track, and one position in the Pediatric Neuropsychology Track.